Last updated on May 4, 2024

 1. Buttons to display contrast noise and color noise masks.

-2. Method Selector: Control points or Color Ranges
+2. Method Selector: Local adjustments or Color Ranges

 3. General color and contrast noise reduction sliders.